boshyz/marketing_bosh/marketing_ecosystem_background.md

 * What metrics end up in the sales reporting section of the Business Intelligence platform is entirely dependent on the campaign objective that was briefed in, the type of business and where you sit in sales funnel

+### Key take ways

+* You must be breifed what metrics and dimenions to include in the reporting by the media team or sales agent, or web developer who ever set up the campaign.
+Who ever set up the campaign dictates the campaign strategey which is what the results of the dashboard reflect and be able to answer the aims of the campaign - reiterated as questions.